 After the death of Mexican songwriter/singer Juan Gabriel, just like others did, I binged watched/listened to many of his performances and songs online.
 I also found some articles with lists of his best songs.
 However, since every person has their taste, and since many English-speaking people aren't familiar with the 1,800+ songs that he wrote, I thought it would be in vain to proclaim a universal list of his best songs.
 For example, one of his most popular songs is "Querida", which I don't like very much, maybe because it played continuously in Mexico throughout the radio waves in the 80s while I was growing up.

 So to help my fellow English-speaking friends, here's my list.
-I won't say these are his "best" songs, but these are some of my favorites and they represent to me some of his best-quality work and on top of that most of them have something unique in Juan Gabriel's almost 45-year-long career history.
-Only you will tell if they will be part of your favorites list!
+I won't say these are his "best" songs, but these are some of my favorites and they represent some of his best-quality work.
+These songs also have something unique in Juan Gabriel's almost 45-year-long career history.
+You tell me if they will be part of your favorites list!

 14. La muerte del palomo